-Before you request information for a debt consolidation loan, you’ll need to gather some basic personal information first.
+Before you request information for a debt consolidation no credit check loan, you’ll need to gather some basic personal information first.
 You’ll also need to know the dollar amount of the loan you’re requesting information for.

 You also need to supply information regarding your source(s) of income.
 That means you’ll need your banking information.